-Both Luxury Suites (rooms 4 and 5) have a daybed that can be made up for children.
-The Superior Twin/Double rooms all have space for an extra bed or a baby cot.
+The two Luxury Suites (Goring and Mansfield) each have a double bedroom and adjoining single bedroom.
+The Superior Rooms have space for an extra bed or a baby cot.

 Remember baby and child equipment may be limited or need pre-booking